 There are some fine lines to explore when using props.

 The story and character props bring with them can add interest and energy to almost any image.
-Props can turn ordinary images into extraordinary one.
-Props can also clutter or overload picture perfect pictures.
+Props can turn ordinary images into extraordinary ones.
+Props can also clutter or overload picture-perfect pictures.
 There is much to be gained by exploring the differences between placing props in already strong compositions and deliberately weakening the graphic impact of a composition, making it perfectly imperfect, to emphasize the storied quality a prop contributes.

 Using props raises a lot of questions.
-In fact it may be the questions props raise that makes them so full of potential and possibilities.
+In fact, it may be the questions props raise that make them so full of potential and possibilities.